-The Board reorganized its committees towards the end of the year to strengthen its governance structure but retained the members appointed thereto during the organizational meeting of the Board.
+In October 2019, the Board reorganized its committees to strengthen its governance structure but retained the members appointed thereto during the organizational meeting of the Board .
 Each member of the respective committees named below has been holding office as of the date of this Report and will serve until his successor shall have been elected and qualified.